evan-kolberg/Tik-Tok-Views-Bot/README.md

 When all that is done, please edit lines 6 and 8 and put in the correct info.
 Line 6 is the location to chromedriver (it can be in your project folder) and line 8 is your video URL.

+You can also use a scheduler to repeat this programm infinintly.
+This way, you don't have to run it over and over again.

 As always, enjoy this project and try not to get banned 🙂